beingmerry/ZooWorld-Server/README.md

-# JSON Server Template
+# ZooWorld-Server

-##
+This application provides the server infrastructure for persisting updates to the ZooWorld Application

 ## Setup

-Fork and clone this repo.
-Then install the dependencies by running:
+Install the dependencies by running:

 ```sh
 npm install